 Ongoing efforts to address the identified needs despite the lack of financial resources at the federal, state and local levels requires the City to focus its funding on the activities of highest priority.
 Housing market conditions related to demand and supply of both rental and homeownership, as well as the availability of affordable housing, also determined the use of housing-related funding such as HOME Consortium allocations.
 The amount of available funding is simply not adequate to meet the demand based on applications received by the City.
 The fact that many low and moderate-income households are cost burdened or severely cost burdened (spending more than 30% or 50% respectively of their income on housing expense) also remains an obstacle to addressing the underserved.
-The City is challenged to develop and implement a well-coordinated and integrated outcome-driven the City's housing and community development needs and goals.
+The City is challenged to develop and implement a well-coordinated and integrated outcome-driven service < font size="3" face="3" f needs and goals.

-AP-35 Project Summary
+AP-38 Project Summary